rajannnnnnn/Excel-HEALTHCARE_DATA_ANALYSIS/Excel/README.md

 6. Calculate the percentage of customers who have undergone any transplants.
 7. Find the average HBA1C value of customers who are smokers.
 8. How many customers with heart issues have done transplant?
-9. What is the average BMI of the customers who have done more than 2 major surgeries?
+9. What is the average BMI of the customers who have done more than 2 major surgeries?<br>
 ![Screenshot (144)](https://github.com/user-attachments/assets/308e2be3-9acc-4a95-bea8-7af1c6d969c0)

 #### ➔ Hospitalization details Table: